myusernameistoolong/solarch-share-a-meal/README.md

 # Meal Sharing Platform – Microservices Architecture

-A microservice-based web application for sharing and discovering meals.
+Microservice applications for sharing and discovering meals.
 Users can offer meals, join others, rate experiences, and receive personalized recommendations — all built with Domain-Driven Design, event-driven communication, and scalability in mind.

 > This project was developed as part of a school assignment for a **Solution Architecture** course.